 Professional cooks prefer copper cookware because of its extreme responsiveness.
 It heats up rapidly as well as cools down quickly.
 Many people love to decor their kitchen with copper cookware because of its attractive outlook.
 However, copper is very reactive metal and can add a yellowish tint and a metallic taste to certain foods.
 So, it’s recommended to buy copper cookware that is lined with a non-reactive metal such as stainless steel or tin.

 Aluminium cookware is one of the most common cookware to use for your daily life.
-It’s lightweight, excellent heat conductor, easy to handle and fairly inexpensive.
+It’s a lightweight, excellent heat conductor, easy to handle and fairly inexpensive.
 However, raw aluminium is highly reactive and can add a grey tint and metallic taste to foods that can be a health concern.
 To eliminate the risk, aluminium cookware is either clad with stainless steel, lined with a non-stick coating, or anodized.
 Anodized aluminium cookware is considered to be one of the best cookware for health.
 However, Anodized aluminium is often used in griddles, roasting pans, and large water pots.

 Non-stick cookware is one of the most ideal and safest options for healthy cooking.
 The non-stick coating of the cookware reduces the amount of oil needed during cooking.
 There are two types of non-stick cookware available in the market.
 You can choose your favourite cookware with a ceramic inner coating or those with a PTFE cooking surface.
 Ceramic coated cookware is safe for both humans as well as the environment.
 However, PTFE-based coating pans can emit toxic fumes when it is overheated that are fatal to birds.
 So, it is recommended to cook your food at a medium temperature while cooking with PTFE-coated non-stick cookware.